Glover Physiotherapy and Hand Clinic - pt Health

 Glenn Hendricks

-PhysiotherapistSpeaks: EnglishGlenn graduated with degrees in Physical Therapy from The University of British Columbia (2000) and a Bachelor of Science degree from Simon Fraser University.
-Additionally he holds certificates in Health and Fitness Studies and the Liberal Arts.
 He is a function based physiotherapist who uses assessment tools and movement strategies to help people reach their goals.
-His treatment philosophy involves identifying and correcting underlying muscle imbalances and postural dysfunctions then developing proper movement patterns through specific exercise correction.
-Treatment often integrates manual therapy, exercise prescription and client education.
+The treatment philosophy is to identify and correct underlying muscle imbalances, movement and postural dysfunctions and then develop proper movement patterns through specific exercises.

 Jessica MacCarron